jubrito/planner-with-calendar/README.md

 # Next steps (v1):

+- Refactor:

-- use new functions on existing code (search date functions like .getFullYear, .getMonth, new Date() and other stuff)
+  - Use new functions on existing code (search date functions like .getFullYear, .getMonth, new Date() and other stuff)
+  - Intl instead of date
-- search other places to use intl
+    - Check: Other places to use Intl
-- use locale on getCurrentMonthName etc now?
-- replace get by current month name etc by general get month name reusable functions and replace others
-- test utils? such as getting month properties, dates, times

-- Use Intl to get dates from redux
+    - Check: Use Intl to get dates from redux

+- Tests:
   - Test useDate hook (test them in isolation using renderHook from @testing-library/react-hooks)
+  - Test utils? such as getting month properties, dates, times
 - Planner
   - Create weekly planner integrated with calendar (+ tests)
   - Calendar button to click on day and open planner